vais-ral/CCPi-VirtualMachine/README.md

 - `vagrant up` - for the first time it downloads and boots minimal Scientific Linux 7 with GUI environment (XFCE) (600 MB) from app.vagrantup.com and installs CCPi from conda.
 First boot provisions the system and takes around 15 minutes (depending on connection and HW it may take longer).
 It configures the ssh on guest and host to accept password-less login for vagrant user.
 It creates default shared folder in guest VM `\vagrant` which is shared to host's `CCPI-VirtualMachine`.

 ## Installation from binaries
-This default installation of ccpi from binaries
+This is same as default installation.

 ```bash
 git clone https://github.com/TomasKulhanek//CCPi-VirtualMachine.git
 cd CCPi-VirtualMachine